 Again, you have not established an intelligently designed and caused universe.
 And we have no evidence that the universe came out of nothing or whether it always existed or for some other reason not yet thought of.
-One can equally hypothesis a universe that came out of nothing.
-(Note, in a vacuum, subatomic particles seemingly pop into existence out of nothing, so applying this to a universe does not deem improbable.)
+One can equally hypothesise a universe that came out of nothing.
+In fact scientists take this possibility seriously (see: A Universe From Nothing).
+(Note also that in a vacuum, subatomic particles pop into existence out of nothing, so applying this to a universe does not deem improbable.)

 2. The universe came into existence through intelligent, creative, outside input.

 Again, we have not one iota of evidence to support an intelligent outside input, much less an intelligence in other solar systems, on the "inside."
 All intelligent life that we know of comes from earthly life based on DNA, an unintelligent complex molecule modified by evolution and natural selection.
 One can equally propose that a universe came into existence and intelligence came afterward.
 This appears consistent with all life as we know it as it comes conceived "dumb" from two cells (sperm & egg) which grow into more cells.
 All of our observations show that intelligent life always comes afterward, never before.

 Furthermore, it would not solve the creation problem, for if an "outside" designer created the universe, who created the designer?
 How did the "outside" come into existence?
 What created the conditions for the designer and the "outside"?
 This presents even more difficult questions that leads to endless circular reasoning, absurdum ad infinitum.

 Typically a Christian will answer: "Well, God always existed."
 But we could just as well say the Universe always existed.
 Why introduce an unnecessary variable?
 Applying Occam's Razor usually proves prudent to trim out unnecessary trash in our theories.